jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/5  Synthetic Data Generation and Training a Model.md

 # Synthetic Data Generation and Training a Model

-:bulb:In this section we will look at how using InstructLab you can create high quality training data - Synthetic Data Generation (SDG), and the challenges associated with alternative methods for creating training data.
-Along with how we use the SDG to train the model and how that process works.
+:bulb:In this section we will look at:
+- how InstructLab creates high quality training data (or SDG data) from a few seed examples
+- the challenges associated with alternative methods for creating training data.
+- how we use the SDG to train a model and how that process works.

 ## Synthetic Data Generation Challenges